 - Hit the MEAT/STEW setting or manually enter 35 minutes.
 The pot will automatically start the cooking process when the time is selected and the lid is in the close position.

 - Let the meat cook until the timer is finished (about 45 minutes from the time it starts cooking) and then let the pressure release naturally for about 10-15 minutes.

 - When you are ready to serve the fajitas, release the remaining pressure in the pot using the pressure release valve.
 Turn the valve to the VENTING position.
 Remove the lid when pressure is released, and add the remaining sliced vegetables (peppers).

 - Close the lid again and hit the STEAM setting.
 I let the veggies steam for about 5 minutes or less and then place the pressure release to the VENTING position.

 - Serve fajita filling with warm tortillas, guac, and sour cream.

--The spice level in this dish is moderate.
+-This recipe may be adapted to use up to 3 lbs of meat with the same amount of spices. -The spice level in this dish is moderate.
 If you would like to tone down the heat, mix the spices together, and use about half of the spice mixture on the meat.
 You may also add double the amount of liquid to reduce spice/heat level.